81st Guards Rifle Division

-The 81st Guards Rifle Division is an infantry division of the Russian Ground Forces, previously serving in the Red Army and the Soviet Army.
+The 81st Guards Rifle Division was an infantry division of the Russian Ground Forces, previously serving in the Red Army and the Soviet Army.
 It was formed after the Battle of Stalingrad from the 422nd Rifle Division in recognition of that division's actions during the battle, specifically the encirclement and the siege of the German forces in the city.
-The 81st Guards continued a record of distinguished service through the rest of the Great Patriotic War, and continued to serve postwar, as a rifle division and later a motor rifle division, until being reorganized as the 57th Separate Guards Motorized Rifle Brigade in 2009 in the Russian Ground Forces.
+The 81st Guards continued a record of distinguished service through the rest of the Great Patriotic War, and continued to serve postwar, as a rifle division and later a motor rifle division, until being reorganized as the 57th Separate Guards Motor Rifle Brigade in 2009 in the Russian Ground Forces.
 Most of its postwar service was in the Soviet (Russian) far east, where it was originally formed as the 422nd.

 Formation

 The 81st Guards was one of nineteen Guards rifle divisions created during and in the immediate aftermath of the Battle of Stalingrad.
 It was formed from the 422nd Rifle Division, which had helped to surround and later defeat the German Sixth Army.
 When formed, its order of battle was as follows: